 By Katori Hall | A Black Theatre Workshop and Neptune Theatre Production

-After delivering one of his most memorable speeches, an exhausted Dr. Martin Luther King retires to his motel amidst a raging thunderstorm.
+After delivering one of his most memorable speeches, an exhausted Dr. Martin Luther King Jr. retires to his motel amidst a raging thunderstorm.
 When a mysterious maid arrives at his door, political discussion ensues and Dr. King is forced to confront his legacy in a poetic reimagining of the events taking place on the night before his assassination.

 Tuesday - Friday: 8pm